mathieuprog/graphql-light/README.md

 Possible update types are  `CREATE_ENTITY`, `DELETE_ENTITY` and `UPDATE_PROP`.

-The code above may be written more concisely using the `handleStoreUpdate` helper.
+The code above may be written using the `handleStoreUpdate` helper.
 Below the creation and deletion of articles have been handled using `handleStoreUpdate`:

 ```javascript
 import { handleStoreUpdate } from 'graphql-light';